 The Results with GitLab and Docker

 As a result, Alm.
 Brand now has a much more robust regression test suite that can give fast feedback, easily be maintained, and is executed automatically.
 This not only saves Alm.
-Brand many hours of manual testing for each release, but also increases the confidence of the stakeholders and development teams in Alm.
+Brand many hours of manual testing for each release, but also increase the confidence of the stakeholders and development teams in Alm.
 Brand each time new code is released, improving the quality and the speed of the deliveries.

 Stats at a Glance